StateMirror (Artifact v1.0.0) [ID: STM-01]

 StateMirror preserves what you submit.
 Your system owns outcomes.

-If snapshots are missing or cannot be written, your application must handle the outcome explicitly.
+If a snapshot is missing, incomplete, or cannot be written, your application must handle that condition explicitly.

 Self-hosted.
-Read-only retrieval.
-No SLAs.
+Signal-only.
+No hosted dashboard.
 No emergency support.

 Failure modes